AYUSHMAN0503/AstralDuelists/README.md

 ```bash
 git push origin master
 ```

 - Step 3: Create a pull request on the original repository

 Now, go to the original repository on GitHub and create a pull request from your forked repository.

-## Documentation
+## 📝Documentation

 [React+Typescript](https://react-typescript-cheatsheet.netlify.app/)

 ## Copyright

-Created by team Web3 Sailors for HackaTRON..

-All rights reserved by Web3 Sailors.
+Created for [HackaTRON](https://trondao.org/hackatron/) | Copyright © Web3 Sailors.